scalexm/scalexm.github.io/index.md

 [Resume] &middot; [GitHub] &middot; [LinkedIn]

 Hi, I'm Alexandre and I live in Paris.
 I am a maths / tech guy who happens to work in finance.
-As an aside, I am an active contributor to the Rust programming language.
+As an aside, I am a  contributor to the Rust programming language.
 Here you'll find my LinkedIn, my GitHub as well as an updated resume.

 [Resume]: cv_en.pdf